What Is a Tender?

 - Tenders are sometimes private boats run by outside companies, or the cruise line may use their own lifeboats or fleet of small vessels.

-- Tendering occurs in ports where the ship cannot or is unable to dock.
+- Tendering occurs in ports where the ship cannot or is unable to dock, such as Grand Cayman or Santorini, Greece.

 Understanding a ship's tender

-Because tenders can operate usually one at a time (larger ships can sometimes run two tenders at a time), there is usually a wait for passengers as it takes time for the tender to tie up the side of the ship, offload whoever is on them, load the new passengers and then head to shore before returning to do it all again.
+There's often a wait for tender boats, as it takes time for the tender to tie up the side of the ship, offload whoever is on them, load the new passengers, and then head to shore before returning to do it all again.

 Tender service is usually included with your cruise fare when it is operated by the cruise line.